fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 ## Assignment

-Build a website for the module using Edublogs or another platform of your choice.
+Build a website for the module using Edublogs or another platform of your choice

+* Make sure the name of the site and URL includes your name – so we know who's site is who's (e.g. don't call it lm225!)
 * Include a page about yourself that covers the material of your presentation
 * Include a photo of yourself and the thing you've already made
 * Add a page for this week and cover what you've learned about publishing on the web: show what you did, what went wrong, and how you fixed it.